 Once you have determined the amount of ERUs calculated at your property, please see below for an estimated annual fee amount:

-Please note, Undeveloped parcels and parcels with less than 2,123SF of impervious area will assessed one-half (.50) an ERU $33 per year.
+Please note, Undeveloped parcels and parcels with less than 2,123SF of impervious area will assess one-half (.50) an ERU $33 per year.

 Stormwater Fee Frequently Asked Questions

 Q. What is a stormwater fee?